-- 1. The contact details of the Contracting Authority Data Protection Officer are: - 2.
-The contact details of the Suppliers Data Protection Officer are: - 3.
-The Supplier shall comply with any further written instructions with respect to processing by the Contracting Authority.
+- (2) The contact details of the Supplier Data Protection Officer (or if not applicable, details of the person responsible for data protection in the organisation) are: - (3) The Supplier shall comply with any further written instructions with respect to processing by the Contracting Authority. - (4) Any such further instructions shall be incorporated into this Annex 1.